 ./weather.sh 40.0395 -84.2033

-A shell script that, given radar ID, animation time period, and a time value after which old images are deleted ("never" can also be specified), outputs a radar image using the most recent image available and an animation for a duration up to (and including) the most recent image.
-It uses wget to retrieve the image layers and ImageMagick to produce the composite image and animation.
-I run it as a cron job every 10 minutes as below:
+A script that, given radar ID, animation time period, and a time value after which old images are deleted ("never" can also be specified), outputs a radar image using the most recent image available and an animation for a duration up to (and including) the most recent image.
+It uses wget to retrieve the image layers and ImageMagick to produce the composite image and animation (Note: The PowerShell version doesn't require wget).
+It can be run as a cron job or scheduled task.
+Example cron job:

 5,15,25,35,45,55 * * * * cd ~/Documents/radar ; ./radar.sh ILN -.17 .17

 The radar image shown on this example page actually consists of 8 layers (topography at the bottom, legend at the top):

 The layer file-naming convention as well as radar IDs are detailed at the NWS's Downloading RIDGE Radar Images page.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.